LPG cylinders and fittings

 - Make sure cylinders are protected from excess heat and potential ignition sources.

 - When the cylinder isn’t connected to a gas appliance, put a sealing plug in the cylinder valve.

 - Only use LPG cylinders with LPG appliances – it’s not safe to connect LPG cylinders to appliances designed to use natural gas.

-- Ensure any appliance or hose connected to the cylinder is done up tightly so there are no leaks.
+- Make sure any appliance or hose connected to the cylinder is done up tightly so there are no leaks.
 Using a soapy water solution, spray the connection joint.
 If bubbles appear, there is a leak.
-Tighten if necessary and then retest.
+Tighten the connection and then retest.
 If bubbles still appear, immediately isolate the gas and have the fault repaired by a licensed gas fitter, or replace the faulty component.

 - Never tamper with the safety valve, cylinder fittings or apply excessive force to the cylinder valve.

 - Always shut off the cylinder valve before disconnecting the cylinder.